 Through my experience of having tried so many different products (drug store brands to high end brands to in-house doctors brands), coupled with my biomedical and pharmaceutical background, I found that certain ingredients, when used in the right concentrations and proportions, could really alleviate my acne woes.

-I developed the Skinlycious Clear Skin Kit, an effective 3 steps routine, that helps to address the root causes of acne.
+I developed an effective 3 steps routine which consists of calming cleanser, glow exfoliant and hydrating serum, that helps to address the root causes of acne.
 It has helped many customers, including myself, to achieve acne-free skin.
 You can read more of my story here.

 Many of my customers are like me, having gone through many treatments and different products in search for a remedy for their acne.
 Below is Jun Qi’s testimonial.
 More testimonials can be found here.